Dave Brubeck: Later career

-Brubeck produced The Gates of Justice in 1968, a cantata mixing Biblical scripture with the words of Dr. Martin Luther King Jr.

-In 1971, the new senior management at Columbia Records decided not to renew Brubeck's contract, as they wished to focus on rock music.
+Brubeck produced The Gates of Justice in 1968, a cantata mixing Biblical scripture with the words of Martin Luther King Jr. In 1971, the new senior management at Columbia Records decided not to renew Brubeck's contract, as they wished to focus on rock music.
 He moved to Atlantic Records.

 Brubeck's music was used in the 1985 film Ordeal by Innocence.
 He also composed for—and performed with his ensemble on—"The NASA Space Station", a 1988 episode of the CBS TV series This Is America, Charlie Brown.

 Personal life

-Brubeck founded the Brubeck Institute with his wife, Iola, at their alma mater, the University of the Pacific in 2000.
-What began as a special archive, consisting of the personal document collection of the Brubecks, has since expanded to provide fellowships and educational opportunities in jazz for students, also leading to having one of the main streets on which the school resides named in his honor, Dave Brubeck Way.
+Brubeck founded the Brubeck Institute in 2000 with his wife, Iola, at their alma mater, the University of the Pacific.
+What began as a special archive, consisting of the personal document collection of the Brubecks, has since expanded to provide fellowships and educational opportunities in jazz for students.
+One of the main streets on which the school resides is named in his honor, Dave Brubeck Way.

 In 2008, Brubeck became a supporter of the Jazz Foundation of America in its mission to save the homes and the lives of elderly jazz and blues musicians, including those who had survived Hurricane Katrina.
 Brubeck supported the Jazz Foundation by performing in its annual benefit concert "A Great Night in Harlem".

 Family

 Dave Brubeck married jazz lyricist Iola Whitlock in September 1942; the couple were married for 70 years, until his death in 2012.
-Iola died at age 90 on March 12, 2014 from cancer in Wilton, Connecticut.
+Iola died at age 90 on March 12, 2014, from cancer in Wilton, Connecticut.

-Brubeck had six children with Iola.
-Four of his children have been professional musicians.
-Darius, named after Brubeck's mentor Darius Milhaud and the eldest, is a pianist, producer, educator and performer.
-Dan is a percussionist, Chris is a multi-instrumentalist and composer, and Matthew, the youngest, is a cellist with an extensive list of composing and performance credits.
+Brubeck and Iola had six children, including a daughter, Catherine.
+Four of their sons became professional musicians.
+The eldest, Darius, named after Brubeck's mentor Darius Milhaud, is a pianist, producer, educator and performer.
+Dan is a percussionist, Chris is a multi-instrumentalist and composer, and Matthew, the youngest, is a cellist, with an extensive list of composing and performance credits.
 Another son, Michael, died in 2009.
 Brubeck's children often joined him in concerts and in the recording studio.

 Religion

-Brubeck became a Catholic in 1980, shortly after completing the Mass To Hope which had been commissioned by Ed Murray, editor of the national Catholic weekly Our Sunday Visitor.
+Brubeck became a Catholic in 1980, shortly after completing the Mass To Hope, which had been commissioned by Ed Murray, editor of the national Catholic weekly Our Sunday Visitor.
 Although he had spiritual interests before that time, he said, "I didn't convert to Catholicism, because I wasn't anything to convert from.
 I just joined the Catholic Church."

+Honors

 In 1996, he received the Grammy Lifetime Achievement Award.
 In 2006, Brubeck was awarded the University of Notre Dame's Laetare Medal, the oldest and most prestigious honor given to American Catholics, during the university's commencement.
 He performed "Travellin' Blues" for the graduating class of 2006.